Leading Partners

 Principaux dossiers

-• Advising Eni S.p.A. on its sale of NAOC Ltd (owning upstream oil and gas interests in Nigeria) to Oando plc.
-This mandate is notable because it would be one of the largest M&A deals in Nigeria.
+• Advised Eni S.p.A. on its sale of NAOC Ltd (owning upstream oil and gas interests in Nigeria) to Oando plc.

 Cleary Gottlieb Steen & Hamilton